alistaircol/ac-website/content/articles/building-and-hosting-a-full-ci-cd-containerised-laravel-application.md

 I'm just using `.env` file. `docker-compose` will read this with any of its commands or any specified with `--env-file`.

-Leaving this here with comments so you can see how some of the steps I might not explain.
+Leaving this here with comments, so you can see how some of the steps are configured that I might not have explain.

 e.g.: